justmoon/pakdf/PAKDF.md

 Assuming adaptive rate limiting to an average of one attempt per 30 minutes per IP, the number of passwords a botnet of that size would theoretically be able to try is 222,222 per second.

-At this speed, an eight character password containing mixed-case letters, numbers and common punctuation would take up to 131 years to recover.
+At this speed, a six character password containing mixed-case letters, numbers and common punctuation would last at most six days.
+An eight character password of the same type would take up to 131 years to recover.

+In practice it is unlikely that any attacker would be able to sustain the attack for very long.
+The average duration for DDoS attacks in the second half of 2011 was 9.5 hours, although the longest attack lasted a full 80 days according to a report by Kaspersky.
+(Garnaeva et al, 2012)

-In practice it is unlikely that any attacker would be able to sustain the attack for that long.
-Even if they do this would likely mean a denial-of-service issue rather than a security issue since the authentication servers would need tremendous capacity to handle such load.
+It should also be noted that the extreme request volume stated above is more likely to be a DoS issue then a security issue - the authentication servers would need tremendous capacity to handle such load.

+### Comparison with offline KDF

+In the scenario above we assume a botnet of 400 million nodes.
+We'll assume some offline KDF algorithm with parameters set such that users can still login in one second on the minimum supported mobile hardware.
+Further, we'll assume the average node in the botnet is about five times faster than such a device.

+Under these (conservative) assumptions the botnet will be able to try 2 billion passwords per second or about 100x faster than the online attack.
+The five character password now takes only 8 seconds to break whereas the eight character password takes 83.5 days.

+Note that the above scenario does not take into account attackers who have access to large amounts of unique IPs but relatively little computation power.
+(See section "Proof-of-work challenge")

 ## Denial of Service